Sirupsen/sirupsen.github.io/_posts/2017-11-25-day-8-zero-to-mvp-in-30-days.md

 Longer term goals, I want to have a pre-order option up by the end of week 2.
 Pre ordering will likely have a benefit to the tune of saving 50% for the chosen length of the pre-order.

 If you take a look [at the landing page](https://bystander.io/) and have any feedback, please, let me know!
-You can lemail me on from the sidebar.
+You can email me on from the sidebar.

 Cheers!